kamaufnjeri/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-shell, init files, variables and expansions project task 0 Create a script that creates an alias.
+shell, init files, variables and expansions project task 0 Create a script that creates an alias task 1 Create a script that prints hello user, where user is the current Linux user.